 I had to teach myself, as a 20-something, how to keep my home.
 I consulted plenty of resources along the way – and even 20 years later, I’m still learning new tricks.

 For example, in “The One Year Book of Amish Peace: Hearing God’s Voice in the Simple Things,” Tricia Goyer shares, “When hand washing dishes, I learned to wash glasses and silverware first because those things touch your lips and need to be the most sanitary.”
 I always knew to wash glasses first, but always saved my silverware for last.
 Not anymore!

 I want to help other homemakers learn the basics.
 Whether you’re fresh out of college, a brand new stay-at-home-mom, or a homemaker who has been trying to manage a home for years, I’ll explain the basic hows and whys of caring for your home so that you’ll have an excellent handle on your home.

 First things first

 As we start together, I’d like you to take a mental inventory of your home.
 What areas do you have under control?
 What areas are definitely out of control?
 (If you’re a list person, write your thoughts down.)

 Once you’ve made this assessment, don’t feel the weight of a million tasks that are all screaming to get done.
 If more of your house is out of control than under control, take a deep breath.

 This is going to take some work, but it will be worth it.
-Remember that this will be a year filled with small steps.
-But by the end of this year, if you keep making the small steps, you’ll be amazed with the results.
+Remember that this process will be filled with small steps.
+But if you keep making the small steps, you’ll be amazed with the results.